wbpascal/Azuria/README.md

 ---

 ##What does this do?
-Azuria is a **inofficial** Class Library, which exposes the functions of the official Proxer.Me API as well as a lot more to .NET compatible languages.
+Azuria is an **inofficial** Class Library, which exposes the functions of the official Proxer.Me API as well as a lot more to .NET compatible languages.
 The whole project consists at the moment of a "normal" class library in .NET 4.5, which means, albeit not tested enough, that it can be used in a Mono environment, and a portable version.

 ##Ok nice!
 Then...
 How do I install it?